TheCornelius/SQL-Insert-Statement-Converter/README.md

 Python script that converts records in tables (eg: .xlsx tables) to SQL's INSERT statements.

 ## Introduction
 In a Database class, the lecturer required us to convert records from 4 tables (.xlsx tables) to SQL INSERT statements.
-Instead of inserting the values manually and formatting it properly, I wrote a Python script that does the job.
+Instead of inserting the values and formatting it manually, I wrote a Python script that does the job.

 _Here are the 4 tables:_
 1. Item Table <br />